Mr-Z-2697/ddfi-rife/README.md

 4. "Correct" the interpolated video with caculated timestamps
 5. Convert to 60fps cfr video

 *(yeah, its basically just simply excuting commands automatically except new-timestamps calculating part)*
+*(this is old concept and is not how the script now operates, but the general idea is the same)*

 ## Usage:
 run `ddfi2.py -h` or `python ddfi2.py -h` for detail